zonneplan/KiBot/README.md

         The report file name is controlled by the global output pattern (%i=erc %x=txt).
 - `sch_replace`: [dict] Replaces tags in the schematic.
 I.e. to insert the git hash or last revision date.
         This is useful for KiCad 5, use `set_text_variables` when using KiCad 6.
-        This pre-flight modifies the schematics.
+        This preflight modifies the schematics.
 Even when a back-up is done use it carefully.
   * Valid keys:
     - `date_command`: [string=''] Command to get the date to use in the SCH.\
                       ```git log -1 --format='%as' -- $KIBOT_SCH_NAME```\